Appeal Guidesappeal-scenario

 Check whether the provider was in network, whether the EOB shows out-of-network pricing, and whether the lower allowed amount applies to the full claim or only certain lines.
 Then decide whether the issue belongs with the insurer, the provider contract/billing team, or a formal dispute.

-If you are not sure whether this should be fixed, corrected, or appealed, we can help you review the situation and guide your next step.
+If you are not sure whether this should be corrected, resubmitted, or appealed, we can help you review it step-by-step.
+Explain this denial or See how it works.

 When to call the provider first